 - Lime Slice

-Remove the ice from your ice tray, and place it in a cocktail shaker along with the other ingredients.
+- Remove the ice from your ice tray, and place it in a cocktail shaker along with the Don Julio Blanco Grand Marnier, and the Freshly Squeezed Lime juice.

 Wasn’t That Fun?